open-forest-observatory/ofo-docs/docs/internal-docs/jetstream.md

 #### Setting up VS Code for R

-Note that if you want to set up your local machine for R editing too, the steps below are not complete because some of them have already been completed on the OFO VM image.
+Note that if you want to set up your local machine for R editing too, the steps below are not complete because some additional steps have already been completed on the OFO VM image.
 For full steps, [see here](https://code.visualstudio.com/docs/languages/r).

 - Open the plugins pane (click on the 4 blocks icon in the left)
 - Find the `R` plugin.
 Install it locally.
 Then click 'Install in SSH'.